jianyunli/gisdk_tools/README.md

 # gisdk_tools

 These are generic "brick and blocks" for travel demand models written in GISDK for models built in TransCAD.
+This repository is intended to be imported as a submodule to other model repos.

   * general tools
     * gplyr